U.S. Energy Information Administration logo

 Coalbed methane and supplemental gaseous fuels

-Supplemental gaseous fuels contribute to U.S. natural gas supply.
+Supplemental gaseous fuels also contribute to U.S. natural gas supply.
 They include biogas (sometimes called renewable natural gas), synthetic natural gas, and other gases.
 The largest single source of synthetic natural gas in the United States is the Great Plains Synfuels Plant in Beulah, North Dakota, where coal is converted to pipeline-quality natural gas.
 Supplemental gaseous fuel production equaled about 0.2% of U.S. natural gas production in 2022.

 Offshore natural gas production

-Although most of the U.S. natural gas and oil wells are on land, some wells are drilled into the ocean floor in waters off the coasts of the United States.
+Although most U.S. natural gas and oil wells are on land, some wells are drilled into the ocean floor in waters off the coasts of the United States.
 In 2022, total offshore dry natural gas production was about 0.80 Tcf.
-This was equal to about 2.3% of total U.S. dry natural gas production.
+This volume was equal to about 2.3% of total U.S. dry natural gas production.
 The majority—87.6%—of total U.S. offshore natural gas production was in federal waters in the Gulf of Mexico.
-Offshore production from ocean waters administered by Alabama, Alaska, California, Louisiana, and Texas equaled about 0.3% of total U.S. dry natural gas production in 2022.
+Offshore production from ocean waters administered by Alabama, Alaska, California, Louisiana, and Texas was about 0.3% of total U.S. dry natural gas production in 2022.

 Click to enlarge